manatlan/htagui/README.md

 ## Object Input

-A simple surcharge of Tag.input(...)
+A simple surcharge of Tag.input(...), to define a css class

 ```python
 import htagui as u